relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/10 - Cisco Collaboration Platforms and APIs/main.md

 "Basic ZGV2YXNjOnN0cm9uZ3Bhc3N3b3Jk"
 ```

 where ZGV2YXNjOnN0cm9uZ3Bhc3N3b3Jk is the Base64-encoded string *devasc:strongpassword* (where *devasc* is the username, and *strongpassword* is the password.)
-Example 10-8 shows three liens of code that do Base64 encoding in order to plug the value in the authorization headers.
+Example 10-8 shows three lines of code that do Base64 encoding in order to plug the value in the authorization headers.

 &nbsp;